BioCryst Appoints Dr. Nancy Hutson as Chair of the Board

-/EIN News/ -- RESEARCH TRIANGLE PARK, N.C., March 31, 2023 (GLOBE NEWSWIRE) -- BioCryst Pharmaceuticals, Inc. (Nasdaq: BCRX) today announced the appointment of Dr. Nancy Hutson as chair of its board of directors, effective immediately.
+RESEARCH TRIANGLE PARK, N.C., March 31, 2023 (GLOBE NEWSWIRE) -- BioCryst Pharmaceuticals, Inc. BCRX today announced the appointment of Dr. Nancy Hutson as chair of its board of directors, effective immediately.

 "I am honored to succeed Bob Ingram.
 He was a model of effective board leadership for us.
 Our board is comprised of exceptional people with diverse experience and I am excited to continue working alongside them and the management team to deliver innovative new therapies to patients with rare diseases," said Dr. Hutson.